Testing goodness-of-fit and conditional independence with approximate co-sufficient sampling: Method

 In the i.i.d.~sampling case, $\Pt_M(\cdot;X,\thetah)$ is simply equal to sampling from the product density $p_{\thetah}(\cdot|\thetah)\times \dots \times p_{\thetah}(\cdot|\thetah)$, and therefore depends on $\thetah$ but not on $X$, while for the two MCMC samplers, there is dependence between the data and the copies even after conditioning on $\thetah$ (although, if the chain length $L$ is sufficiently long, we would expect this dependence to be weak).
 Despite this dependence, all three of these sampling schemes satisfy the following exchangeability condition: for all $\theta\in\Theta$ with $\nu_\Xcal(\Xcal_\theta)>0$,

+Note that $\Pt_M(\cdot;X,\theta)$ replaces \emph{all} instances of $\thetah$ in the definition of $\Pt_M(\cdot;X,\thetah)$ with $\theta$'s.
 Of course, it may be of interest to examine other sampling schemes, aside from the three described above.
 Our theoretical results below apply to any algorithm of the form~\eqref{eqn:aCSS_alg} as long as the distribution $\Pt_M$ for drawing the copies is chosen to satisfy~\eqref{eqn:exch_some_theta}.